 Debbie Whisenhunt - Cardiology Outreach Director

-To support the American Heart Association in their efforts, McLeod promoted Debbie Whisenhunt, RN to the position of Cardiology Outreach Director.
-As the Cardiology Outreach Director, Whisenhunt's responsibility will be to work with area hospitals and EMS to assure that heart attack patients receive appropriate and timely treatment when they present to a cardiac referral facility such as McLeod or contact the 911 systems and receive care through an EMS provider.
+To support the American Heart Association in their efforts, is Debbie Whisenhunt, RN, McLeod Cardiology Outreach Director.
+As the Cardiology Outreach Director, Whisenhunt's responsibility is to work with area hospitals and EMS to assure that heart attack patients receive appropriate and timely treatment when they present to a cardiac referral facility such as McLeod or contact the 911 systems and receive care through an EMS provider.